bauxiteDYS/SM-NT-Bhop-Mode/README.md

 # SM-NT-Bhop-Mode
 Sourcemod plugin for Neotokyo that adds a bhop test mode

-**Experimental** Bhop game mode for neotokyo:
+**Bhop game mode for neotokyo:**
 - Go (bhop!?) from one trigger to the other to get a print of your time, compete with other players to be faster!
 - Use the command `!topscores` to get a print in console of the current class records for the current server, `0.0` if no record is set.
-- Use the command `!myscores` to get your scores in console.
+- Use the command `!myscores` to get your scores in console, `0.0` if no record is set.
+- Use the command  `!reset` to teleport back to spawn and reset your hop, can be used at any time.
 - Use `kill` or `retry` in console to change class, as the map should be in warmup mode.
 - If you have a bad start, you can hop back over the start line, which resets your time and gives you full aux.
 Times only count from when the plugin prints "start hopping".
 - Health dropping to 50 is a sign that your time is being recorded.